jonathanhook/advent-2025/README.md

-# Advent of code 2025
+# Advent of Code 2025

 My attempts at Advent of Code 2025, written in ``Python``.
 Will I make it to the end?